mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 in a single condition for **Tn5** datasets.
-It does an analysis of the insertions at each site within the genome, makes a call for a given gene based on the length of the most heavily overlapping run of sites without insertions (gaps), calculates the probabily of this using a the Gumbel distribution.
+It does an analysis of the insertions at each site within the genome, makes a call for a given gene based on the length of the most heavily overlapping run of sites without insertions (gaps), calculates the probability of this using a the Gumbel distribution.

 ..
 NOTE::